Terry (film): Production

 Terry was directed by Emmy Award winning Don McBrearty.
 The TV movie cost $4 million to produce and took a duration of 21 days to film, over the summer.
 The cast and crew quickly learned the struggles that Fox went through during his marathon.
 In an article published by The Globe and Mail McBrearty stated, "We filmed in intense heat and we were exhausted just trying to retrace his steps.
 And we didn't run the daily marathon that Terry did.
 He started most mornings at 5 and went to bed by 8 o'clock.
 But as events progressed and he got into Ontario, when he became more popular, he had to go to receptions, sometimes two or three in a night.
 None of us can figure out how he did it, running 26 miles every day.
 It's hard to fathom."
 Shawn Ashmore who depicts Terry Fox in the film also went through difficulties trying to portray Fox accurately.
 Due to Fox only having one leg and a prosthetic leg, Ashmore's leg was removed in post production digitally.
 He stated in the same article from The Globe and Mail that, "The roughest part is the physicality, learning the skip-hop to make it real, and remembering and knowing the movement."
 He has stated that didn't want to harm Fox's legacy and did so by training very hard and getting into shape for all of the running that would be required for filming.

 Release

 Terry was released in Canada on September 11, 2005.
-It was also released in Hungary on the 21st of September in 2006 and in the UK on February 25 in 2007.
+It was also released in Hungary on the 21st of September in 2006 and in the UK on February 25, 2007.